Meowhal/osu-ahr/README.md

 ## Check match Status
 ![match status panel](https://raw.githubusercontent.com/Meowhal/osu-ahr/images/screenshot/matches.png)

 The status of each match can be check in the information panel on the "matches" channel.
-The information panel will be automatically updated when the host is changed.
+The information panel will be automatically updated as needed.

 ## Transfer ingame chat
 You can transfer the in-game chat to your guild's channel by pressing the "Start Transfer" button at the bottom of the information panel.
 When you press that button, a bridge channel will be created starting with "#mp_", where you can see the in-game chat and some logs.